SoftwareSecurityLab/TizenSecurity/README.md

 Web application analysis mainly focuses on XSS and HTML injection while Native application analysis mainly focuses on buffer overflow.

 #### For further reading about each type of application analysis, you can explore its related directory in this repository.
 There is a README file in each one, describing in more details, about how to run the programs.

+## Article
+For further reading about our tool, an article is published [here](https://www.sciencepg.com/journal/paperinfo?journalid=517&doi=10.11648/j.ijics.20230801.11).